matrix-org/matrix-spec-proposals/proposals/0000-server-auth-simple.md

 that describes itself as stop gap to cover what the MSC has described short comings of `m.room.server_acl`.
-We also agree that MSC2870 is a stop gap and that the `m.room.server_acl` has severe shortcomings, but we take the view that after 4 years of proposed stop-gapping, there is enough time to introduce a more complete solution.
+We also agree that MSC2870 is a stop gap and that the `m.room.server_acl` has severe shortcomings, but we take the view that after 4 years of proposed stop-gaping, there is enough time to introduce a more complete solution.

 Related issues: